For a brilliant alternative to the Napa Valley, try wine tasting in Lodi California.

 The Dancing Fox and a Craft Beer

-After lunch at the Dancing Fox, a beautiful family-run restaurant in town decorated with tapestries and paintings of dancing animals playing medieval instruments like the good old fashioned lute, we were already mildly merry thanks to the craft beers we had to wash our lunch down with.
-I’m not a massive beer drinker, but I feel like this place really has something for everyone, and add to that the fact that my veggie burger with extra bacon was mouth-wateringly delicious, and I was one very satisfied customer.
+After lunch at the Dancing Fox, a beautiful family-run Lodi restaurant decorated with tapestries and paintings of dancing animals (all playing medieval instruments like the good old fashioned lute), we were already mildly merry thanks to the craft beers we had to wash our lunch down with.
+I’m not a massive beer drinker, but I feel like this place really has something for everyone.
+Add to that the fact that my veggie burger with extra bacon was mouth-wateringly delicious, and I was one very satisfied customer.

 What do I know about wine?
 Absolutely nothing.

 Now pals, I have sampled a fair few wines of the world.
 I visited the volcanic vineyards of Lanzarote, where grapes grow close to the ground sheltered by brick semi-circles.
 I went to Ontario and sampled all the ice wines- syrupy sweet liquid made from grapes picked when they’re frozen in wintertime.
 I’ve been to medieval villages in France, where networks of cellars run underneath the buildings storing barrels of aging wines.
 And I even checked out a gigantic wine museum in Bordeaux.

 You’d maybe think that means that I’m something of a wine connoisseur.
 But no. I know nothing.
 Except, upon tasting a wine, whether I like it or hate it.